CelliesProjects/eStreamPlayer32/README.md

 ## Hardware needed:

-- A compatible dac like a `UDA1334A` or `wm8978`.
-Check the [ESP32-audioI2S](https://github.com/schreibfaul1/ESP32-audioI2S) repo for wiring info.
+- A compatible dac.
+Check the [ESP32-audioI2S](https://github.com/schreibfaul1/ESP32-audioI2S) repo for hardware and wiring info.
+Default setup is for a UDA1334A dac on pins 21, 22 and 26.

 ## Software needed: